 Can I use sourdough starter straight from the fridge for pancakes?

-Since you are not using your sourdough discard for leavening, you can use it directly from the fridge.
 Baking soda and baking powder are the main leaveners for this recipe, while sourdough adds a delicious tangy flavor and imparts the health benefits of fermentation (if you allow your batter to sit overnight).

 Sourdough discard - Adds a delicious tang, and ferments the batter if you opt to mix the batter overnight.
+Both active starter and sourdough discard

 - Mix the wet ingredients